MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/install/Installing-PowerShell-on-Windows.md

 - `USE_MU` - This property has two possible values:
   - `1` (default) - Opts into updating through Microsoft Update, WSUS, or Configuration Manager
-  - `0` -  Do not opt into updating through Microsoft Update, WSUS, or Configuration Manager
+  - `0` -  Don't opt into updating through Microsoft Update, WSUS, or Configuration Manager
 - `ENABLE_MU`
   - `1` (default) - Opts into using Microsoft Update for Automatic Updates
-  - `0` - Do not opt into using Microsoft Update
+  - `0` - Don't opt into using Microsoft Update

 > [!NOTE]
 > Enabling updates may have been set in a previous installation or manual configuration.
 Using
-> `ENABLE_MU=0` does not remove the existing settings.
+> `ENABLE_MU=0` doesn't remove the existing settings.
 Also, this setting can be overruled by Group
 > Policy settings controlled by your administrator.

-For more information, see the [PowerShell Microsoft Update FAQ](microsoft-update-faq.yml).
+For more information, see the [PowerShell Microsoft Update FAQ][34].

 ### Install the MSI package from the command line